andrejpadilha2/andrejpadilha2/README.md

 - 🔭 I’m currently working on:
   - My master's degree: scrapping Linkedin data from a small community and analyzing that data
   - My daily work at Seazone, where I work as a Data Scientist.
-I don't do any scrapping there, instead I focus on ETL, Data Analysis and building ML models.
+I focus on ETL, Data Analysis and building ML models.

 - 🌱 I’m currently learning: